Home to Wyoming’s tallest peaks and over 100 miles of the Continental Divide, the Wind River Range is beautifully wild.

 - Elevation gain: 2,896 feet

-Summit Lake begins from the Spring Creek Park Trailhead, which is best reached from Pinedale.
+Summit Lake is accessed from the Spring Creek Park Trailhead, which is best reached from Pinedale.

 Right from the start, this trail passes through aspen groves and thick pine forest.
 You’ll quickly gain altitude and find yourself on a ridge that overlooks the valley and lakes below, and the entire Wind River mountain range to the East.